Mobile app development with nothing but an idea

 - What features do I want it to have?

-- What do I want it to look like? — What will be the style of your app?
+- What do I want it to look like? — What's the style of your app?
 Can you point out ones with a similar style of app UI?

 - Do I want it to be available both for Android and iOS?